GedalyaKrycer/digibit-employee-directory/README.md

     * If the input value is a special character or number, a warning message is provided and the input does not go through.
 Instead all the team members are reloaded.

-    * If the input value does not match any values is a special character or number, a warning message is provided and the input does not go through.
-Instead all the team members are reloaded.
+    * If the search result does not match a name or the user filters down to no more team memebers, a helper message appears telling them to hit "Reset" and/or try a different name.

 * Reset button clears out search field and displays the original team cards.